 Keeping An Opportunity Mindset

 Opportunities are the venues where people can try themselves, test themselves, better themselves, and even find themselves.
 The leader’s job is to match the opportunity to the person and to help the person, and the organization, exploit the opportunity for all it’s worth.
+The leader should keep an opportunity mindset.

 Being an open-door leader requires having an opportunity mindset, a significant shift from the more common threat-focused way of leading.